 Cash out the account value, which has significant tax considerations

 The firm provides educational services pertaining to retirement plan assets that could potentially be rolled-over to an IRA managed by the firm.
-Education is based on a particular client’s financial circumstances. the firm has an incentive to recommend such a rollover based on the compensation received, which is mitigated by the fiduciary duty to act in a client’s best interest and acting accordingly.
+Education is based on an individual client’s financial circumstances. the firm has an incentive to recommend such a rollover based on the compensation received, which is mitigated by the fiduciary duty to act in a client’s best interest and acting accordingly.

 ERISA Fiduciary